How did Grit & Banter begin?

-I recently re-branded the entire Grit & Banter site, and it was much easier to set up the second time around, now that I know what I’m doing!
+In early 2018 I re-branded the entire Grit & Banter site, and it was much easier to set up the second time around, now that I know what I’m doing!

 Are all the photos on G&B your own?
 What photography equipment do you use?

 What’s something you wish you knew before you started blogging?

 I wish I had been less afraid of starting a blog.
 I held off for so long for a number of reasons, but eventually I realized that I missed writing, and that even if no one read Grit & Banter, I would still enjoy having a creative outlet.
 It’s been a very freeing feeling, and the blogging community is so supportive and encouraging!

 What’s the hardest part about blogging?

 Sticking to a regular blogging schedule!
-I hardcore sucked at this last year, but I’ve resolved to be more consistent about writing.
-It’s challenging to juggle a full-time job, a social life, a gym routine, volunteering, and still find time to do your laundry, run to the store, read a good book, AND blog.
+I hardcore sucked at this my first year, but I’ve resolved to be more consistent about writing.
+It’s challenging to juggle a full-time career, a social life, a gym routine, a passion for volunteering, and to still find time to do your laundry, run to the store, read a good book, AND blog.

 Do you get paid for your content?
 Do you ever collaborate with brands or write sponsored posts?

-I do some freelancing (writing and content creation, primarily, with some social media strategy thrown in on occasion), and very much enjoy it.
+I do a lot of freelancing (writing, marketing, content creation, and social media strategy), and very much enjoy it.
 I would love to work with you!
-Simply visit my Contact page or shoot me an email at email@example.com for more information and references.
+Simply visit my Contact page or shoot me an email at firstname.lastname@example.org for more information and references.